dyfrad/personal_finance/docs/adr/004-testing-architecture.md

 Accepted

 ## Context
-The personal finance application handles sensitive financial data and complex calculations that require high reliability.
-Users depend on accurate portfolio tracking, and system failures could result in data loss or incorrect financial information.
+The Personal Finance Manager application handles sensitive financial data and complex calculations that require high reliability.
+Users depend on accurate portfolio tracking, and system failures could result in data loss or incorrect financial decisions.
 A comprehensive testing strategy is essential to ensure:

 1. **Data Integrity**: All financial calculations are accurate
 2. **System Reliability**: The application handles errors gracefully without crashing